gjr80/weewx-gw1000/README.md

 ### Installation as a WeeWX driver ###

-1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation [install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use the *simulator*.
+1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation first [install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use the *simulator*.

 2. Install the driver using the *wee_extension* utility: